 For further information, email email@example.com, or phone 011 717 4028.

 CORE (COMPULSORY) COURSES

 - Journalism Studies A (First Semester): An intensive look into the role of the media, involving readings of key theories and principles of journalism and media as well as the history, present, and future issues in South African, African and global journalism and the media.

 - Journalism Research (Second Semester): This is a directed course which begins with sessions on research methodology.
 We will then form research groups around specific topics and each student will do a research project.

 Please note that not all these courses are taught every year, depending on student demand and teacher availability.
 Please check what is available from year to year.
 In order to plan your year of study check our timetable.

 FOR GENERAL INQUIRIES:

-Address your inquiries to the programme administrator at email@example.com, or call 011 717 4028.
-To register, fill out the certificate course online application form or download one to fax to 011 717 4081.
+Address your inquiries to the programme administrator at firstname.lastname@example.org, or call 011 717 4028.
+To register, download and fill out the certificate course application form and fax to 011 717 4081.